ThomasFeher/armadillo/README.txt

   are present: LAPACK, BLAS, ATLAS and Boost.
 LAPACK and BLAS are the most important.
 If you have ATLAS and Boost, it's also necessary to have the corresponding header files installed.

+  For best performance, we recommend using the multi-threaded OpenBLAS library instead of standard BLAS.
+See http://xianyi.github.com/OpenBLAS/

 * Step 3:
   Open a shell (command line), change into the directory that was